200-Hour YOga Teacher Training at yoga Soup

 A Unique Fusion of Ancient Wisdom & Modern Science

-We integrate classical yoga philosophy with trauma-informed practices, nervous system resilience, and non-dual Tantra, so you don’t just practice yoga—you live it.
+We integrate classical yoga philosophy and the history of modern day yoga with trauma-informed practices and tools for nervous system resilience so you don’t just practice yoga—you live it.

 More Than a Certification - A Journey of Growth